BxCppDev/Bayeux/README.rst

 You should not use  the ``(DY)LD_LIBRARY_PATH`` variables because they are  intended  for testing,  not  production  (see  the man  pages  of ld/dyld).
-Bayeux uses  **rpaths**  to provide  a  simple setup  that allows   apps   to   be   run   directly   with   guaranteed   library lookup.
-Morever, relative rpaths are  used that generally allow Bayeux to be relocatable (not tested).
+Bayeux uses  **rpaths**  to provide  a  simple setup  that allows  applications  to  be  run  directly  with  guaranteed  library lookup.
+Morever, relative rpaths are  used that generally allow Bayeux to be relocatable (albeit not tested).

 However, these settings are platform dependent and CMake has only added support for this gradually.
 In particular, see these references: